 When growing Mother of Thousands as an outdoor plant in USDA Plant Hardiness Zones 9b to 11b, it may bloom with small, grayish pink flowers in late winter.
 The mother plant then dies.

 Growing Conditions and General Care

-This succulent loves to receive a good dose of direct morning sun.
-It can take any amount of humidity but the one thing it cannot take is soggy soil.
-To prevent this, only plant Mother of Thousands in a soil mix for succulents or create your own.
-Also, only plant your Mother of Thousands in a terracotta pot that has a drainage hole.
+Mother of Thousands loves to receive a good dose of the direct morning sun.
+It can take any amount of humidity, but the one thing it cannot take is soggy soil.
+To prevent this, plant it in a soil mix for succulents or create your own.
+Grow your Mother of Thousands in a terracotta pot with a drainage hole.
 This will reduce the chances of overwatering.
-As far as watering this plant goes, water until moisture comes out the bottom of the pot and then do not water until the first 2 inches (5 cm) of soil is dry.
+Water until the water comes out the bottom of the pot, and then do not water until the first 2 inches (5 cm) of soil is dry.

 In the spring, begin to take your plant outside to harden off.
-This succulent loves the warm weather of summer but not gradually exposing your plant to the outdoors will cause scorching of the leaves.
+This succulent loves the warm summer weather, but not gradually exposing your plant to the outdoors will cause scorching of the leaves.

 Before the first frost of the year, bring your Mother of Thousands indoors but do this gradually.
 A drastic move from the outside in will cause plant stress.

-Feeding this plant should occur every 3 months and should consist of a balanced liquid fertilizer that has been cut in half.
+Feeding this plant should occur every three months and consist of a balanced liquid fertilizer cut in half.

 - Back to genus Kalanchoe